-By the Early Literacy Task Force, a subcommittee of the Michigan Association of Intermediate School Administrators (MAISA) General Education Leadership Network (GELN), which represents Michigan's 56 Intermediate School Districts.
+This document was developed by the Early Literacy Task Force, a subcommittee of the Michigan Association of Intermediate School Administrators (MAISA) General Education Leadership Network (GELN), which represents Michigan's 56 Intermediate School Districts.
 For a full list of representatives, please see the back page.

-This document is intended to be read in concert with Essential Instructional Practices in Early Literacy, Kindergarten - Grade 3.
-There is important overlap and continuity in these two documents.
+This document is intended to be read in concert with Essential Instructional Practices in Language and Emergent Literacy: Birth to Age Three, and the Essential Instructional Practices in Early Literacy: Grades K to 3.
+There is important overlap and continuity in these three documents, and some children will benefit from instructional practices identified in multiple documents.

 You may not excerpt from this document in published form, print or digital, without written permission from the MAISA GELN Early Literacy Task Force.
-This document may be posted or reproduced only in its entirety (six pages).
+This document may be posted or reproduced only in its entirety (ten pages).

-To reference this document: Michigan Association of Intermediate School Administrators General Education Leadership Network Early Literacy Task Force (2016).
+To reference this document: Michigan Association of Intermediate School Administrators General Education Leadership Network Early Literacy Task Force (2023).
 Essential instructional practices in early literacy: Prekindergarten.
-Lansing, MI: Authors.
+Lansing, MI: Authors